-8. "Interested Persons" reviews
+9. "Interested Persons" reviews

-Section 4 of the Certification of Death (Scotland) Act 2011 allows specified "Interested Persons" to request the MRs for a review of the MCCD if they satisfy certain criteria laid down in legislation e.g. they come within the definition of "Interested Person"; that the death did not occur more than three years previously; that it does not pre-date the implementation of the 2011 Act (13 May 2015); and that a review has not already been conducted on an eligible MCCD, as below.
+Section 4 of the 2011 Act57_allows specified "Interested Persons" to request the MRs for a review of the MCCD if they satisfy certain criteria laid down in legislation e.g. they come within the definition of "Interested Person58"; that the death did not occur more than three years previously; that it does not pre-date the implementation of the 2011 Act (13 May 2015); and that a review has not already been conducted on an eligible MCCD, as below.